-- signage to direct trail users.

-- Replace the old fencing in the vehicular staging area.

-- slab to situate it.

-- Replace the concrete slab walkway to the pavilion with a permeable walkway 1.5m wide; consider accessible unit paving.

-- Remove the dilapidated swing set.

-- sandbags, natural stone, etc.).

-- Update and repair the pavilion as needed.
+- Amend perceived ownership: define the Lucknow Community Greenway path of travel with an aggregate surface 1.5m wide to accommodate 2-way foot traffic, and add physical barriers through planting, etc., and signage to direct trail users. - Replace the old fencing in the vehicular staging area. - Relocate the portable toilet off to the side and closer to the staging area so it is not a focal feature entering the park; consider a designated concrete slab to situate it. - Replace the concrete slab walkway to the pavilion with a permeable walkway 1.5m wide; consider accessible unit paving. - Replace the picnic tables in the pavilion due to disrepair and vandalism. - Remove the dilapidated swing set. - Hire a landscape architect to create a water management plan to prevent erosion of Dickie's Creek.
+Bio-engineering may achieve this (i.e., planting, sandbags, natural stone, etc.). - Update and repair the pavilion as needed. - Mount all electrical hookups to a 6x6 post with a secure cover for safety.